AndreasInk/ConvoKit/README.md

 ### Goal:

-Make SwiftUI apps more accessible with natural language + voice control
+Make SwiftUI apps more accessible + powerful with conversations

 ### Why: